rikkimax/twp-d/manuscript/content/kindsOfProjects/networking/web/serverSide.md

 * ORM
 	Maps a class to a database table.
 Making it easy to manipulate the database using language constructs.
 * Templating
-	Make html document more powerful.
+	Make HTML document more powerful.
 Not only can they replace parts with others specified in code, but also duplicate and conditionally add them.
 * Caching
 	Create/get some content only once, then serve it up, lots of times.